Teams, tales and tips – a guide to the local game

 Welcome to Fife has an accommodation database for the region.

 Near Central Park, the Woodside Hotel at 109 Broad Street contains a pub with a kitchen and beer garden, and six first-floor rooms, although a shared bathroom.
-Near Cowdenbeath station, Wee Jimmies, as well as being a major local pub, also lets out rooms.
+How much longer these remain available to stay in is open to debate, as the owner has applied for change of use.

 Note that the hotels near Dunfermline Queen Margaret station, which means reasonably close to East End Park, are only 5mins/one stop away by train from Cowdenbeath, so an easy, cheap hop.